Inventory89

 Why is setting a reorder point so important?

-Before we get into the reorder point formula, let’s quickly go over the importance of reorder points.
+Before we get into the reorder point formula, let’s quickly review the importance of reorder points.
 Here are some of the ways reorder points will help your business:

-• Avoid stockouts – stockouts occur when a business runs out of inventory and is no longer able to process a customer’s request for purchase.
-Obviously, this will lead to dissatisfied customers who aren’t going to wait around for you to restock.
+• Avoid stockouts—Stockouts occur when a business runs out of inventory and can no longer process a customer’s request for purchase.
+Obviously, this will lead to dissatisfied customers who won’t wait around for you to restock.
 They’ll simply take their business elsewhere, probably for good.

-• Avoid overstock – the flip side of stockouts is carrying excess inventory.
-The costs associated with excess inventory add up quicker than you may realize and will eat into your bottom line.
-Setting up a reorder point on your products will ensure you’ve got just enough of the things you need when you need them.
+• Avoid overstock—The flip side of stockouts is carrying excess inventory.
+The carrying costs associated with excess inventory add up quicker than you may realize and will eat into your bottom line.

 Calculating average daily unit sales

 OK!
-Back to the post at hand.
-The first variable is simply the average amount of that product you sell on any given day.
-Let’s examine the fictional company Archon Optical and their Ghost glasses.
+Now that we understand why the reorder point formula is so vital let’s take a closer look at it.
+The first variable in the reorder point formula is simple.
+It’s the average amount of a specific product you sell on any given day.
+To help illustrate, let’s examine the fictional company Archon Optical and their Ghost glasses.
 Here are the sales of the Ghost over the last three months:

 Calculating average daily sales to use in reorder point formula: Jan.
 65 sales + Feb.
 70 sales + March 45 sales = 180 sales 180 sales / 90 days = 2 sales average